gojek/heimdall/README.md

 ### Creating a hystrix-like circuit breaker with fallbacks

-You can use the `NewHystrixHTTPClient` function to create a client wrapped in a hystrix-like circuit breaker by passing in your own custom fallbacks:
+You can use the `hystrix.NewClient` function to create a client wrapped in a hystrix-like circuit breaker by passing in your own custom fallbacks:

 The fallback function will trigger when your code returns an error, or whenever it is unable to complete based on a variety of [health checks](https://github.com/Netflix/Hystrix/wiki/How-it-Works).